 Q: My creeping Jenny is dying before my eyes.
 I see these tiny little brown beads on the ground and on the leaves.
 What is this and what can I use to stop it?

 A: Your creeping Jenny has Southern blight.
 Look closely and you’ll see some “webby” stuff between leaves and stem and soil.

-The webby stuff is called mycelia.
+The webby stuff is called hyphae.
 They are the root strands of a fungus that’s decomposing the stems of your plants.

 Southern blight fungus, Sclerotium rolfsii, is in most Southern soils.
 It attacks plants when they are weakened by shade, excess moisture around the stem or physical damage.